ChineduGboof/Inception/Readme.md

 You've done it!
 The moment has arrived to unveil your masterpiece.
 Follow these final steps to bring it all to life:

-In your command line, enter the command <pre><code>make fclean</code></pre>.
-Watch as it gracefully clears all running containers, making way for the beautiful transformation that awaits.
+In your command line, enter the command <pre><code>make fclean</code></pre> Watch as it gracefully clears all running containers, making way for the beautiful transformation that awaits.

-Now, brace yourself and unleash the ultimate command: <pre><code>make all</code></pre>.
-Like a conductor leading a symphony, this command orchestrates the rebuilding of it all.
+Now, brace yourself and unleash the ultimate command: <pre><code>make all</code></pre> Like a conductor leading a symphony, this command orchestrates the rebuilding of it all.
 Sit back and witness the containers coming to life, one by one.

 Curiosity piqued?
-Satiate it by running the command <pre><code>docker ps</code></pre>.
-Behold the beauty of your containers standing tall, ready to fulfill their purpose in this grand performance.
+Satiate it by running the command <pre><code>docker ps</code></pre> Behold the beauty of your containers standing tall, ready to fulfill their purpose in this grand performance.

 And there you have it!
-With a few keystrokes, you've breathed life into your creation.
-Take a moment to appreciate your accomplishment and revel in the power of your commands.
+With a few keystrokes, you've breathed life into your creation Take a moment to appreciate your accomplishment and revel in the power of your commands.

 Now, go forth and conquer the world with your magnificent creation!